cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 * The only file that runs with `sudo` privileges is `/opt/cloudify/sudo_trampoline.py`.
 * All other services are run with users: `cfyuser`, `cfyuser_consul`, `postgres`, they belong to cluster group

+#### Internal CA certificate

+The internal CA certificate, which is used by the agents to verify manager connections, is replicated between all cluster nodes.
+When joining the cluster, a new replica copies the internal CA certificate (and the key) from the active node, and uses that to sign a new internal certificate, which will be used by servers on that replica.
+This means that the agents can continue using the same internal CA certificate to access that replica, if it becomes the active node.

 ### Troubleshooting

 The primary log file for troubleshooting is `/var/log/cloudify/cloudify-cluster.log`.